firmwaremodules/iotfirmware/xively/grove/msp432/README.md

 ### Design Notes
 * The Xively client 'libXively' found on GitHub is used to connect with the IoT platform.
 (See https://github.com/xively/xively-client-c).

-* The enhanced security mode as described in "CC3200 with enhanced security" is not implemented (OCSP stapling).
-Only the built-in security features of the CC3100 network processor are used.